TwoSpikes/endscroll.nvim/README.md

 Warning
 ==============
-It is a fork of [endscroll.nvim](https://github.com/plax-00/endscroll.nvim) that is only intended to use with [dotfiles](https://github.com/TwoSpikes/dotfiles).
+It is a fork of [endscroll.nvim](https://github.com/plax-00/endscroll.nvim) that is only intended to use with [extra.nvim](https://github.com/TwoSpikes/extra.nvim).
 Otherwise it will not work.
+Use original endscroll.nvim otherwise

 endscroll.nvim
 ==============